CraftTogetherMC/TC-Portals/README.md

 With a little extra work, it is possible to reach destinations on another server.

 For example, if you want to drive from server1 to a destination on server2,
-you need a destination on server1 that leads to the portal, which leads to server2.
+you need to create a [destination](https://wiki.traincarts.net/p/TrainCarts/Signs/Destination) on server1 that leads to the portal, which leads to server2.
 Let's call it server2 as well.

 Now you create a [route](https://wiki.traincarts.net/p/TrainCarts/PathFinding#Route_Manager) for the train, which first contains server1